-16.1.2 Analysis of Outcome Measures
+17.1.2 Analysis of Outcome Measures

-The only objective of the Feasibility Study is to show that the number of patients identified to take part in the study that are subsequently shown to be eligible, are consented and then randomised is sufficient to enable the main trial to continue and recruit an adequate number in a timely manner to robustly answer the main trial objective.
-No formal statistical testing will take place during the feasibility phase.
-Descriptive statistics as outlined in Sections 16.1.3 and 16.1.4 will be calculated in order to monitor and determine if progression to the main trial is feasible.
-The specific progression criteria are detailed below in Section 16.1.5
+The only objective of the Feasibility Study was to show that the number of patients identified to take part in the study that were subsequently shown to be eligible, could be consented and then randomised and was sufficient to enable the main trial to continue and recruit an adequate number in a timely manner to robustly answer the main trial objective.
+No formal statistical testing took place during the feasibility phase.
+Descriptive statistics as outlined in Sections 17.1.3 and 17.1.4 will be calculated in order to monitor and determine if progression to the main trial is feasible.
+The specific progression criteria are detailed below in Section 17.1.5

-16.1.3 Planned Interim Analyses
+17.1.3 Planned Interim Analyses